tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Honeyed Words

+This signet ring bears the symbol of an archdevil, and is just large enough to be noticed from across a room.
+While wearing it, you get a +6 bonus to skill tests to convince someone to aid you in some fashion.
+Your target is magically compelled to look favorably on your case and think of you as eloquent and interesting.
+However, it has the opposite effect on every other witness to the conversation, including the other PCs - they believe that you’re deceitful, manipulative and crass, no matter what you say or do.
+Oh well, it’s not like they can cause any problems later on.
+You could try getting around the ring’s restriction by insisting on a private conference.
+That won’t make anyone suspicious or paranoid in the slightest.

+**Quirk:** Incapable of speaking without prevaricating.

+---

 #### Instant Vengeance

 _Recharge 16+:_ When you take damage from an enemy's attack, choose one ally you can see.
 That ally can make a basic attack (melee or ranged) against the attacker as a free action.